 Lately, we have been bombarded with the proliferation of different social networking and sharing platforms.
 But because there are so many, how will you know which ones to feature on your blog widgets?

-• Has more than 500 million registered users
+- Has more than 336 million monthly active users

-• Tallies more than 490 million unique users each month
+- Tallies more than 1.8 billion users each month

-• Is the 3rd most popular social networking site based on number of hits per week
+- Is in the top ten most popular social networking site based on the number of monthly active users

 Use all of these platforms and display them prominently as social sharing widgets.